HouzuoGuo/laitos/doc/Outgoing-mail-configuration.md

 In that case, you will have to use a mail delivery service such as [SendGrid](https://sendgrid.com/) to send emails.
 For the case of Google Compute Engine, check out this detailed topic written by Google:
 [Sending Email from an Instance](https://cloud.google.com/compute/docs/tutorials/sending-mail/)

+As a security measure, a program-wide 200MB temporary buffer stores outstanding outgoing mail.
+Once the buffer fills up, new mails will not be queued or delivered.